Jackson-Webster/csd-380/README.md

-# csd-380
+# csd-380 DevOps
-This repository is for all of my projects from my DevOps course.
+This repository contains all my projects from the DevOps course.
+## Contributors
+*Jackson Webster
+*Dr. Toni Farley